The Jenyns Corset

 The History of the House of Jenyns

-The demise of the House of Jenyns
+The Demise of the House of Jenyns

 Of all the manufacturers of fan-lacing corsets, the Australian firm of Jenyns, needs a special mention.
 This company, one of many famous and long-lived Australian corsetry businesses, lasted for just over a century, right up to the end of the 1990's.